ndriqimlahu/book-app/README.md

 ### Prerequisites

-In order to open this mobile application is required to have an Operating System (macOS), an Tool (Command Line Tools for Xcode 12.4) and an IDE (Xcode 12.4).
+In order to open this mobile application is required to have an Operating System (macOS Catalina 10.15.7), an Tool (Command Line Tools for Xcode 12.4) and an IDE (Xcode 12.4).

 ### Installation